 Standard Topic Service Delivery Initial Assessment and Recruitment This section is about the delivery of work-based learning.
 Within this you need to consider not only how you do this but how effective it is and why.
 Learning and Assessment Planning/Learner Goal Setting and Progress Employer Involvement Equality Leadership and Quality Culture This section is about how your leadership team manage and plan your delivery.
-It often (but not always) relates to the wider leadership and management of an organisation where work- Continuous Improvement in Delivery & Performance based learning is not the only thing that happens in that organisation.
+It often (but not always) relates to the wider leadership and management of an organisation where work Continuous Improvement in Delivery & Performance leadership and management of an organisation where work-based learning is not the only thing that happens in that organisation.
 The important point is that you consider how leadership and management is applied to SDS funded work-based learning provision.
 Fair Work First (FWF)